 Many hotels start opening after winter break, and so do many restaurants and bars in the old town.
 At that time there are also more tourists in the town, especially coach groups from Korea, Japan, and China.

 In March you can partake in a few interesting events that happen in Dubrovnik and its surroundings.
-We particularly like the Oyster festival in Ston.
-It takes place in March, around St. Joseph Day (March, 18), when oysters are in top season.
+We particularly like the Oyster Festival in Ston.
+It takes place in March, around St. Joseph’s Day (March, 18), when oysters are in top season.

-From November through March there are free guided tours of Dubrovnik every Saturday at 10 am.
+From November through March, there are free guided tours of Dubrovnik every Saturday at 10 am.
+Every Wednesday at 9.30 am, you can also join a free “Maritime Dubrovnik” themed tour dedicated to the seafaring history of Dubrovnik.

 Dubrovnik in April